google-research/exoplanet-ml/exoplanet-ml/astronet/README.md

 the second deepest transits).

-### Process Kepler Data
+## Process Kepler Data

-To train a model to identify exoplanets, you will need to provide TensorFlow with training data in [TFRecord](https://www.tensorflow.org/programmers_guide/datasets) format.
+To train a model to identify exoplanets, we will need to provide TensorFlow with training data in [TFRecord](https://www.tensorflow.org/programmers_guide/datasets) format.
 The TFRecord format consists of a set of sharded files containing serialized